 Let’s talk about that $400-500 price range.
 Although the sky seems to be the limit when placing an order with a custom builder, from what conversations I’ve had with fellow Nashville guitar players, and what I’ve seen on the forums, there seems to be a consensus that five hundred bucks is about the most people feel comfortable paying for a “partscaster” on the USED market.
 And, to pay this price, ya gotta be in LOVE with it.
 In a way that’s too bad, the honest truth is that the average $500 partscaster … even bolted together by a rank armature … is far superior to a “Standard” made-in Mexico Strat.
-I mean, it’s almost impossible to actually BUY individual necks, bodies, hardware, and especially electronics as poor as a Mexi-strat, unless you buy direct from Chinese mills!
+I mean, it’s almost impossible to actually BUY electronics and pickups as poor as what's in a Mexi-strat, unless you buy direct from Chinese mills!
 But, on the flip side, I get it; once the partscaster hits the real-world, it’s just plain an unknown commodity, even if it is comprised of quality “parts”.
 Even those with botique decals are often seen as mearly "off-brand" by the vast majority of the general guitar buying public.

 Okay, so there, I’ve went ahead and said it: five hundred bucks, pay more than that for a “Tele” or “Strat” that’s been bolted together by someone other than a Fender employee in the USA and you need to be prepared to lose money on it if you ever sell it.
 So the question is why would you (or anyone for that matter) ever want to pay more than that?
 That’s easy, because you LOVE the guitar!
 It speaks to you in the voice of a true love.
 It whispers your name and gives you inspiration.
 It’s your one true muse.
 When you find this instrument, “resale value” has no place in the conversation; you’re gonna be buried with this guitar.
 Your wife will complain that you “love that guitar more than you love me”, and she’ll be right.
 So there, I think we’ve arrived at our final value: five hundred bucks max … unless love is involved.